ResponsiblyAI/learn/law-society/index.md

 **Learning Objectives.** At the end of the workshop, the students will…

 1. … be aware of the impact of AI on individuals, groups, society and humanity, and proactively *spot ethical issues* and *scan for unintended consequences and potential harms*.
-1. … be able to *communicate* with professionals from other disciplines, identify gaps in meaning of terms and perspectives, and develop a shared language
+1. … be able to *communicate* with professionals from other disciplines, identify gaps in the meaning of terms and perspectives, and develop a shared language.
 1. … possess *introductory* knowledge and skills to oversight and audit AI systems through their life cycle (design, development and deployment).
 1. … be able to *find and use resources* to achieve all of the above.
 1. … take the first steps in shaping their *responsibility as professionals*, and be motivated to act upon it.

 **Format.** The teaching is based on the [*signature pedagogy*](https://wiki.ubc.ca/Signature_Pedagogies) of each discipline; [*case-studies*](https://casestudies.law.harvard.edu/the-case-study-teaching-method/) for Law and *iterated and interactive research of data* (e.g., with Jupyter Notebook) for Data Science.
-These two pedagogies are being used in every class, exposed to all of the students, and integrated together.
+These two pedagogies are being used in every class, accessible to all of the students, and integrated together.

 **Tasks, Project and Evaluation.** Every class is built around one central task that requires integration of law and data science perspectives.
 The tasks are performed  in teams which will be formed before the start of the course.
 Each team consists of students from both disciplines.
-Teams will present their work at least twice during the course, and all of the teams are required to submit a one-pager and a Jupyter Notebook at the end of each class.
+Teams will present their work at least twice during the course, and all of the teams are required to submit a memo/presentation and a Jupyter Notebook at the end of each class.
-In their final project, the teams will be asked to develop a new case-study which makes use of data sets and data science techniques to demonstrate a legal\ethical dilemma regarding responsible AI, Law, and Society.
+In their final project, the teams will be asked to develop a new case-study which makes use of data sets and data science techniques to demonstrate a legal\ethical dilemma regarding responsible AI, Law and Society.
 The evaluation criteria  will be focused on the integration of the law and data science perspectives.